Finding Glacial Lake Agassiz with Google Earth

 In this time of Climate warming it is particularly interesting to study some of the past changes in climate.
 Google Earth provides a unique tool to explore the maximum extent of this lake and its ultimate recession and drainage.
 This folder contains a series of land form features which can be used as reference and "legend" for mapping - exploring the maximum extent of this unique glacial lake.

-The map below was completed in 1895 by Tubman (USGS) one of those remarkable early explorers.
+The map below was completed in 1895 by Upham (USGS) one of those remarkable early explorers.
 The map is already quite amazing if you take into consideration the limited access and the tools available.
-Just imagine what he could have done with GE.
+Just imagine what he could have done if you had access to GE at that time!
+Try to find other signs of the maximum extent of the lake and retreat of the massive ice sheet.

 The place marks in the Google Earth folder provide examples of interpretation of some of the glacial lake features which can be used as a "mapping and exploration legend"

+Glacial lake Beach lines are some of the easiest features which can be found and traced with GE.
 Glacial Lake Agassiz receded from the top of the Duck Mountains Plateau (a ground moraine) on the left to the present day Lake Winnipegosis on the right.
 Numerous beach lines can be seen showing the many stages of this retreat.
 Many of the early roads were constructed on the former beaches.

 With Google Earth you can follow these beach lines along the southern and western shorelines former shorelines of lake Agassiz.
 The northern and western shorelines are a bit more complex to map.